cboettig/ews-review/manuscript.md

 helps eliminate the options outside the circle "bifurcations," in Figure 1.
 The observed warning signals then place it in the center of the diagram.

-While these studies have provided valuable demonstrations of the potential to find early warning signals of sudden transitions, this literature has begun to enumerate examples of similar transitions in which no such signal is present.
+These studies have provided valuable demonstrations of the potential to find early warning signals of sudden transitions.
+However, this literature has begun to enumerate examples of similar transitions in which no such signal is present.

 Catastrophic Bifurcations *not* Preceded by CSD (II)
 ----------------------------------------------------